Vaginal Access Procedures & Advanced Laparoscopic Techniques

-By using the vaginal opening during procedures such as hysterectomy, removal of pelvic masses or fibroid removal by hysteroscopy, the surgeon limits the size and number of incisions in the abdominal wall.
+The Center for Innovative GYN Care® (CIGC®) has pioneered advanced surgical techniques to assist in the performance of DualPortGYN® and LAAM® procedures.
+Vaginal access procedures refer to the use of the vaginal opening to assist with surgical procedures such as hysterectomy, removal of pelvic masses, or endometriosis.
+This technique limits the size and number of incisions a surgeon will apply to the abdominal wall.
 This decreases pain, complications, and recovery time.
 The following is a list of some of the more common vaginal access procedures performed by CIGC surgeons.

 Vaginal Cuff Closure

 Closure of the vaginal cuff after hysterectomy can be accomplished either laparoscopically or vaginally.
-Many surgeons have difficulty closing the top of the vagina after a hysterectomy through the natural vaginal route, and instead perform the vaginal cuff closure through one of the small abdominal incisions.
-This approach requires more time and is less effective.
-In many cases, using the natural opening to perform the vaginal cuff closure results in a safe, efficient, and more effective result.
-CIGC surgeons use this technique to close the vaginal cuff with excellent results and minimal complications.
+Many surgeons have difficulty closing the vaginal opening through the vaginal route, and use a laparoscopic approach, which requires more time and is less effective.
+Studies have clearly shown that vaginal closure results in a safer, faster, and more effective result.
+CIGC surgeons close the vaginal cuff in all cases, with excellent results and minimal complications.

 In many cases, removal of a large ovarian mass is very difficult through the abdominal wall, and often a larger incision is required.
 This will increase pain, bleeding, herniation, and recovery time.
-Vaginal removal of a pelvic mass is commonly used by CIGC, and requires the use of a vaginal extraction device, or bag, that envelops the mass.
-Since the vagina is easily accessible from below, and the opening is naturally larger, removal of masses is easier with much less pain.
+Vaginal removal of pelvic masses is commonly used by CIGC, and requires the use of a vaginal extraction device, or bag, that envelops the mass.
+The bag has a purse string cord that closes the top of the bag, which can then be pulled down toward the vaginal opening.
+Since the vagina is accessible easily from below, and the opening is naturally larger, removal of masses is easier with much less pain associated with abdominal removal.
 The result is a fast, safe extraction with minimal recovery time.

 Vaginal Port Applications